Regular walking can help you maintain a healthy lifestyle and remain independent.

 However, there are a few things to check before you get started:

 If you have any health conditions or injuries, it is important to consult your doctor for advice.
 This is particularly important if you have not exercised for a while.
-If your doctor is concerned, ask whether there are any alternative activities you could do.
-They can help you choose suitable activities to match your health and fitness needs, or they may refer you to an exercise professional.
+If your doctor is concerned, ask if there are any alternative activities you could do.
+They can help you choose suitable activities to match your health and fitness needs.
+Or they may refer you to an exercise professional.

 Using a walking stick, hiking poles, walking frame, or wheeled walker shouldn’t stop you from going for a walk.
-These assistive products improve your balance, lighten the load on your joints, and make it easier for you to move around.
+These assistive products help by:

-If you feel you need support and would benefit from an assistive walking product, it's important to see an allied health professional.
+If you feel you need support and would benefit from an assistive walking product, see an allied health professional.
 They can help you find the right product for you and set it up properly.

 Ensure you wear the best suitable footwear for walking.
 Comfortable sneakers with proper arch support work well for most people.
 If you have issues with your feet or need specific footwear advice, talk to your doctor or podiatrist.